Irak,

 Sunni Arab politicians inside the government.
 Mr. Sadr controls a militia with an estimated 60,000

-fighters that has rebelled twice against the American military
+fighters that has rebelled twice against the American military and is

 accused of widening the sectarian war with reprisal killings of Sunni Arabs.